Every day, all day Thursday 25 September to Monday 6 October

 Saturday 4 October, 3:30pm - 5:00pm

-Meeras Pavilion is presented by the City of Sydney as part of Art & About and produced by Amigo and Amigo in partnership with Sydney’s Rohingya communities and advocacy partners.
+Meeras Pavilion is presented by the City of Sydney as part of Art & About Sydney and produced by Amigo and Amigo in partnership with Sydney’s Rohingya communities and advocacy partners.

 Learn more about Meeras Pavilion here.